 Alternatives to Incarceration for Drug Crimes in Ohio

 If you have been charged with a drug crime, jail time is not your only option.
 Ohio offers several alternatives to incarceration that focus on treatment, rehabilitation, and supervision.
-Depending on your charges and criminal history, you may qualify for programs that help you avoid prison while addressing the underlying issues related to drug offenses.

 Drug Court Programs and Rehabilitation